C-C-A-A/CologneProtocol-R/README.md

 - The `code\` directory contains the script of the **Cologne Protocol**, which is organized in four `.R` files

-- The `output\` directory contains `raster`, `shape` and `csv` files.
-These files contain the kriging results, the isolines and their statistical properties
+- The `output\` directory contains a `csv` file with the statistical properties of the isolines of the sample data (Early Neolithic).
+The export of `shape` and `raster` files is included in `03_Visualisation_Export.R`.
+Due to their size they are not stored in this repository.

 ### Overview: